raeis-i/Ansible-Semaphore-Lab-With-Real-Example/README.md

         [all]
         node2 ansible_hosts=192.168.56.2
         node3 ansible_hosts=192.168.56.3

-        [database]
-        node2 ansible_hosts=192.168.56.2

-        [application]
-        node3 ansible_hosts=192.168.56.3
         ```
-- Click `Create`

 ### Task Templates
 A task is an instance of launching an Ansible playbook.
 You can create the task from Task Template by clicking the button Run/Build/Deploy for the required template.[More](https://docs.semui.co/user-guide/tasks)

+In this case we are going to create a task for taking backup from /etc every min to see cron.[More](https://crontab-generator.org/)
 #### Create a Task Template
 - Select `Task Templates`
 - Select `New Template`
-    - Name: Dev Lab - RHEL 8 STIG
-    - Description: Applies the Red Hat Entperise Linux 8 STIG to hosts in the inventory
+    - Name: Copy /ect every min
-    - Playbook Filename:
+    - Playbook Filename: cp.yml
-    - Inventory:
-    - Repository:
-    - Environment: all
-    - Vault Password:
+    - Inventory:All
-    - Survey Variables:
+    - Repository:Local
-    - View: Leave Blank (Select a `View` from the dropdown, if you set that up in the previous step)
-    - Cron: Leave Blank, Accepts Cron Time format `45 11 * * *` ,[More](https://crontab-generator.org/)
+    - Cron: * * * * *
-    - Allow CLI Args in Task: Check the box

 - Click `Create`

 ## Task Execution

-- Click `Run`
-- At this point a new view within Semaphore will open and show you the live output of the running Tasks
+- You can see result in dashboard.